Superboy-Prime: Personality

 According to Infinite Crisis writer Geoff Johns, "Superboy-Prime's really frustrated with what his life has turned into and, unfortunately, that frustration is going to be taken out on the world".
 He also mentioned that "He's been wanting to show the world what he can do, because he barely had a chance to be Superboy.
 He was Superboy a little bit before Crisis on Infinite Earths and then—BOOM!—his world was wiped out and that was it".

 After the publication of Infinite Crisis #5, Johns said at the Wizard World LA convention: "That took me a long time to break, because I thought Superboy-Prime needed to view the world so narrow.
 You can see how his world view is so narrow and so black and white and realistically that is not going to work anymore".
 Originally, Superboy-Prime started out coming into Crisis as corrupted and evil, but the take on the character did not work for Johns.
 "I said to Dan I think Prime does it by accident and is horrified.
 That panel where's he is looking at his hands and goes 'I didn't mean to do it', that for me is the entire story for Superboy-Prime.
 He didn't mean to do this stuff.
 What is worse... making a mistake and fessing up to it or doing something bad and saying 'You made me do it?'.
 Superboy-Prime is a very simplistic character who has become very complex".

 When asked if Superboy-Prime was irredeemable or not, Johns replied "I think it's a split.
 You saw his reaction when he did what he did in Infinite Crisis, but at that same time, he's walked over that line.
 Does he think he can walk back?
 Should he?
 Does this universe even matter to him anymore?
 Is it the fact that now that he's got a big dent on his car, another one won't matter?
 If he's already on that path, is he going to continue on it, or is he going to really try and work and go back?"

-Alternate versions
+Other versions

-In Dark Multiverse: Infinite Crisis, after Ted Kord takes over Checkmate when he kills Maxwell Lord, he manages to subvert most of Alexander Luthor's plans before confronting Luthor and Prime directly.
-After Alexander Luthor confirms Ted's belief that he has been manipulating events and denounces Prime as an idiot he manipulated into helping him, Luthor kills the Earth-2 Superman and Lois when he tries to kill Prime with a specially designed kryptonite weapon, only for Prime to kill him.
-Kord convinces Prime to act as his enforcer as he tries to establish himself as Earth's new discreet 'ruler', using Brother Eye's insight to track and eliminate metahuman threats, but when Prime defies his orders to bring in the Teen Titans unharmed, Kord infects Prime with the OMAC nanites to turn him into part of Kord's new OMAC enforcers.